Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: Random sparsification: design and analysis

 \subsection{Pseudocode}

-\Cref{alg:optimal} describes the pivotal sparsification algorithm, which takes as input a vector $\bm{v} \in \mathbb{C}^N$ and outputs a sparse random vector $\bm{\Phi}(\bm{v}) \in \mathbb{C}^N$.
-The algorithm begins by identifying a set of indices $\textsf{D} \subseteq \{1, \ldots, N\}$ for the largest-magnitude elements of $\bm{v}$.
+\Cref{alg:optimal} describes the pivotal sparsification algorithm, which takes as input a vector $\bm{v} \in \mathbb{C}^n$ and outputs a sparse random vector $\bm{\phi}_{\rm piv}(\bm{v}) \in \mathbb{C}^n$.
+The algorithm begins by identifying a set of indices $\textsf{D} \subseteq \{1, \ldots, N\}$ that indicate the largest-magnitude elements of $\bm{v}$.
 For simplicity, the pseudocode uses a simple recursive approach for constructing $\textsf{D}$ by adding just one index $i$ at a time.
-To improve the efficiency, we can modify \cref{alg:optimal} by adding multiple indices at a time or by preprocessing the data to identify the $m$ largest-magnitude entries \cite{floyd64algorithm}.
+To improve the efficiency, we can modify \cref{alg:optimal} by adding multiple indices at a time or by preprocessing the input vector to identify the $m$ largest-magnitude entries \cite{floyd64algorithm}.

-After identifying the largest-magnitude entries, we preserve these entries exactly, that is, we set $\Phi_i(\bm{v}) = v_i$ for $i \in \textsf{D}$.
+After identifying the largest-magnitude entries, we preserve these entries exactly, that is, we set $\bm{\phi}_{\rm piv}(\bm{v})(i) = \bm{v}(i)$ for $i \in \textsf{D}$.
 In contrast, we randomly perturb the smallest-magnitude entries by setting them to zero or by increasing their magnitudes randomly.
-We choose which nonzero entries to retain using \emph{pivotal sampling} \cite{deville1998unequal}, a stochastic rounding strategy that takes as input a vector of selection probabilities $\bm{p} \in [0, 1)^N$ and rounds each entry $p_i$ to 0 or 1 in an unbiased way, as described in \cref{alg:pivotal}.
+We choose which nonzero entries to retain using \emph{pivotal sampling} \cite{deville1998unequal}, a stochastic rounding strategy that takes as input a vector of selection probabilities $\bm{p} \in [0, 1]^n$ and rounds each entry $\bm{p}(i)$ to $0$ or $1$ in an unbiased way, as described in \cref{alg:pivotal}.
 Pivotal sampling can be implemented using a single pass through the vector of probabilities.
+All of the indices $i \notin \textsf{S}$ that are selected by pivotal sampling are raised to an equal magnitude, which is deterministically chosen to preserve the $\ell_1$-norm of the input, $\lVert \bm{\phi}_{\rm piv}(\bm{v}) \rVert_1 = \lVert \bm{v} \rVert_1$.